Potassium Supplement

 Frequently Asked Questions

 The absorption of potassium supplements mainly depends on the formulation and method of administration, but dietary fiber and water intake may influence absorption efficiency.
 It is recommended to maintain a normal diet after taking the medication and avoid fasting to reduce gastrointestinal discomfort.
-To increase blood potassium levels, high-potassium foods such as bananas, spinach, or avocados can be consumed, but only after medical evaluation of the total intake to prevent overdose.
+To increase blood potassium levels, high-potassium foods such as bananas, spinach, or avocados can be consumed, but only after medical evaluation of total intake to prevent overdose.

 Does long-term use of potassium supplements increase kidney burden?